-There has been evidence of learners confusing calculations for area and volume of 3d shapes and this has occasionally manifested itself in the area of compound shapes being calculated as the product of three lengths.
+There has been evidence of learners confusing calculations for area and volume of 3D shapes and this has occasionally manifested itself in the area of compound shapes being calculated as the product of three lengths.
 Learners are no longer given the formulae for triangles and circles so centres need to ensure that this is included in the teaching delivered to learners.

 As part of measure, learners are also now required use coordinates, both positive and negative, to specify the position of objects or to plot items and evidence seen in assessments indicated this had been problematic for some learners mainly around the X & Y axis as it was apparent that some learners did not know which axis was which.
+Learners need to understand which value in a set of coordinates would be the first value when writing them down as errors in this were regularly seen.